Kansas Marijuana Laws

 However, pursuant to a 2019 law, Kansas permits patients with debilitating medical conditions to use cannabidiol treatment preparations to treat their conditions, provided they have written recommendations from Kansas physicians.
 The written recommendation serves as an affirmative defense to prosecution pertaining to the possession of CBD treatment preparations.
 A CBD treatment preparation is defined as a CBD-rich oil with a THC concentration of no more than 5% relative to the CBD concentration in the product.
 Note that a debilitating medical condition is a medically diagnosed chronic disease or condition causing serious impairment of strength or ability to function.

 Cannabis remains illegal in Kansas.
 However, there are legal moves in process in the state legislature to legalize medical cannabis.
-Two bills have been introduced in 2023 toward legalizing medical cannabis and one relating to decriminalizing cannabis possession:
+Two bills were introduced in 2023 toward legalizing medical cannabis and one relating to decriminalizing cannabis possession:

 SB 171 proposed the imposition of a 15% excise tax on all medical cannabis product sales in the state.
 Revenue from the tax would also be used to fund several programs that would benefit veterans in Kansas.
 The Bill prioritizes veterans in Kansas seeking medical cannabis by allowing only persons currently in military service or individuals who have been honorably discharged from such service to be granted medical marijuana cards for the first 60 days following the effective date of the Act.
-SB 171 has been referred to the Committee on Federal and State Affairs, and its fate is uncertain
+However, this bill died in committe on April 30, 2024

 HB 2363: House Bill 2363 is a bill that was introduced in the Kansas Legislature in February 2023.
 The Bill relates to crimes involving controlled substances, specifically marijuana.
 It provides for the release of persons convicted for offenses involving marijuana from their sentence and allows for the expungement of convictions, arrest records, and associated biological samples.